kornerr/Reporter/README.md

 # Overview

 `Reporter` allows you to broadcast changes to any number of subscribers.
-Think of Reporter as multidelegate implementation.
+Think of `Reporter` as multidelegate implementation.

+`Reporter` is particularly useful when implementing Controllers/Services or other entities with dynamic data changed over time.

 # Features